Quantcast

 RELATED

 I met my daughter's father when she was nine months old.
 He was the photographer for my grandmother's 80th birthday; little did I know, it would be our last images together.
-She was ill and went into the hospital that night; she passed three months later.
+She was ill and went to the hospital that night; she passed three months later.

 Although it was sad losing her, I found solace in knowing we commemorated her life that day.
 I have him to thank for that.

 Since then, he's photographed every important event of my daughter's life: her first birthday, the second, and soon her seventh.
 He's recorded her first words, her first day of school, and many play dates in the park.
-I couldn't count the number of times he's picked up his phone for a quick picture, not wanting to miss any of those precious moments.
+I couldn't count the number of times he'd picked up his phone for a quick picture, not wanting to miss any of those precious moments.

 When he's not behind the camera, he's packing her lunch, putting her hair into a ponytail (as best he could), and helping her with her homework.
 My heart swells, seeing the bond between them grow tighter.